 Select Always option if you want to turn off the key for always and for all programs.

-Choose Program option if you want to turn off the selected key for a specific program.
+Choose the Program option from the drop-down box if you want to turn off the selected key for a specific program.
 Once you select this option, you will see an option to choose the program executable file.

 And use the Schedule option to disable the selected key for a specific time interval.

-Step 5: Finally, click OK button to disable selected key(s).
+Step 5: Finally, click the OK button to disable the selected key(s).

-To enable all disabled keys, click Tools menu and then click Enable All Keys option.
+To enable all disabled keys, click the Tools menu, and then click Enable All Keys option.
 Simple as that!